Anime: Characters

 The body proportions of human anime characters tend to accurately reflect the proportions of the human body in reality.
-The height of the head is considered by the artist as the base unit of proportion.
-Head heights can vary, but most anime characters are about seven to eight heads tall.
-Anime artists occasionally make deliberate modifications to body proportions to produce super deformed characters that feature a disproportionately small body compared to the head; many super deformed characters are two to four heads tall.
+The height of the head is usually considered by the artist as the base unit of proportion.
+Head to height ratios vary drastically by art style, with most anime characters falling between 5 and 8 heads tall.
+Anime artists occasionally make deliberate modifications to body proportions to produce chibi characters that feature a disproportionately small body compared to the head; many chibi characters are two to four heads tall.
 Some anime works like Crayon Shin-chan completely disregard these proportions, in such a way that they resemble caricatured Western cartoons.

 A common anime character design convention is exaggerated eye size.
-The animation of characters with large eyes in anime can be traced back to Osamu Tezuka, who was deeply influenced by such early animation characters as Betty Boop, who was drawn with disproportionately large eyes.
+The animation of characters with large eyes in anime can be traced back to Osamu Tezuka, who was deeply influenced by such early animation characters such as the ones by Walt Disney and Betty Boop, who were drawn with disproportionately large eyes.
 Tezuka is a central figure in anime and manga history, whose iconic art style and character designs allowed for the entire range of human emotions to be depicted solely through the eyes.
-The artist adds variable color shading to the eyes and particularly to the cornea to give them greater depth.
+The artist may add variable color shading to the eyes and particularly to the cornea to give them greater depth.
 Generally, a mixture of a light shade, the tone color, and a dark shade is used.
-Cultural anthropologist Matt Thorn argues that Japanese animators and audiences do not perceive such stylized eyes as inherently more or less foreign.
 However, not all anime characters have large eyes.
 For example, the works of Hayao Miyazaki are known for having realistically proportioned eyes, as well as realistic hair colors on their characters.

 Hair in anime is often unnaturally lively and colorful or uniquely styled.
-The movement of hair in anime is exaggerated and "hair action" is used to emphasize the action and emotions of characters for added visual effect.
-Poitras traces hairstyle color to cover illustrations on manga, where eye-catching artwork and colorful tones are attractive for children's manga.
-Despite being produced for a domestic market, anime features characters whose race or nationality is not always defined, and this is often a deliberate decision, such as in the Pokémon animated series.
+The movement of hair in anime is exaggerated and "hair actions" are used to emphasize the action and emotions of characters for added visual effect.
+Artist Gilles Poitras traces hairstyle color to cover illustrations on manga, where eye-catching artwork and colorful tones are considered appealing for children's manga.
+Some anime will depict non-Japanese characters with specific ethnic features, such as a pronounced nose and jutting jaw for European characters.
+In other cases, anime feature characters whose ethnicity or nationality is not always defined, and this is often a deliberate decision, such as in the Pokémon animated series.

 Anime and manga artists often draw from a common canon of iconic facial expression illustrations to denote particular moods and thoughts.
 These techniques are often different in form than their counterparts in Western animation, and they include a fixed iconography that is used as shorthand for certain emotions and moods.
-For example, a male character may develop a nosebleed when aroused.
-A variety of visual symbols are employed, including sweat drops to depict nervousness, visible blushing for embarrassment, or glowing eyes for an intense glare.
+For example, a male character may develop a nosebleed when sexually aroused.
+A variety of visual symbols are employed, including sweat drops to depict nervousness, symbolized red veins for anger, visible blushing for embarrassment, or glowing eyes for an intense glare.
 Another recurring sight gag is the use of chibi (deformed, simplified character designs) figures to comedically punctuate emotions like confusion or embarrassment.